basicallydan/danhough.com/busking/2017-10-21-kings-cross.md

 I've done some better performances, but it was an improvement on [last week](/busking/2017-10-14-north-greenwich).
 I earned £14.76, which over a two-hour period means £7.38 an hour, more than £2 shy of the London Living Wage of £9.75.
 I think I need a sign.

-Nonetheless, the practice of the last week on songs I haven't performed in a while paid off, because I'm expanding my repertoire once again.
-I've got a few new songs I'd like to try learning, too.
+{% include _pull-right-image.html caption="The view from the pitch." src="/img/busking/2017-10-21-kings-cross-2.jpg" paragraph="Nonetheless, the practice of the last week on songs I haven't performed in a while paid off, because I'm expanding my repertoire once again.
+I've got a few new songs I'd like to try learning, too." %}

 ### The first tip

 For _Big Yellow Taxi_.
 Not sure who did it, but it wasn't a particularly memorable rendition.
 Thanks for the £2 though, stranger!

-{% include _pull-right-image.html paragraph="The view from the pitch." src="/img/busking/2017-10-21-kings-cross-2.jpg" %}

 ### The biggest tip